 wHAT TO EXPECT in anger management Colorado Springs

 The first week is the intake session.
 The intake session is focused on explaining the process for anger management.
 Your anger management therapist will go through the paperwork you completed and make sure you understand what you are consenting to in anger management.
 Your anger management counselor will also gather more information about you, your biological, social, and psychological history; and anything else that may be affecting your situation.
 Your anger management therapist will make sure that we clearly understand your goals for therapy and have a plan moving forward.

 Week 2 and THE FOLLOWING weeks:

-Intermountain Counseling is committed to creating a safe, warm, and welcoming environment for teens and preteens so they feel empowered and equipped to overcome the obstacles in their life.
+Intermountain Counseling is committed to creating a welcoming, safe, and warm environment for you so you feel empowered and equipped to overcome the obstacles in your daily life.

 Discharge is the agreed-upon ending of the therapeutic relationship once goals are achieved and takes 1 to 3 sessions, depending on your needs.
 Anger management should be a launchpad into life; your anger management therapist will work with you to determine that you feel your anger management goals have been met and that you are satisfied with what you have worked on.